-Restrictions may be added to Commercial Driver Licenses/ Permits based upon the type of vehicle and equipment that the driver uses for the Skills Test.
+Restrictions may be added to Commercial Driver Licenses/Permits based upon the type of vehicle and equipment that the driver uses for the Skills Test.
 There are ten standardized restriction codes.

 NOTE: If a CLP is issued with a Passenger (P) or a School Bus (S) endorsement, it must also contain a (P) - No passengers in a CMV bus restriction.
 If a CLP is issued with a Tanker (N) endorsement, it must also contain a (X) - No cargo in a CMV tank vehicle.

-(E) - No manual transmission.
-If an applicant performs the skills test in a vehicle equipped with an automatic transmission, the State must indicate on the CDL, if issued, that the person is restricted from operating a CMV equipped with a manual transmission.
-For the purposes of the skills test and the restriction, an automatic transmission includes any transmission not operating fully on the gear shift and clutch principle.

-(K) - Intrastate only: If an applicant certifies their status as either Non-Excepted Intrastate or Excepted Intrastate, the state must indicate on the CDL, if issued, that person is restricted from operating a CMV in interstate commerce.
-States may impose this restriction for reasons other than those specified above.
-In Colorado, K restriction is also used to designate individuals between the ages of 18 through 20, or individuals that do not meet the Department of Transportation (DOT) medical requirements but have been issued a waiver from the Colorado State Patrol (CSP) to operate a CDL vehicle.

-(L) - No Air brake equipped CMV: If an applicant does not take or fails the air brake component of the knowledge test, or performs the skills test in a vehicle not equipped with air brakes, the State must indicate on the CLP or CDL, if issued, that the person is restricted from operating a CMV equipped with any type of air brakes.
-For the purposes of the skills test and the restriction, air brakes include any braking system operating fully or partially on the air brake principle.

-(M) - No Class A passenger vehicle: If an applicant applying for a passenger endorsement performs the skills test in a passenger vehicle requiring a Group B CDL, the State must indicate on the CDL, if issued, that the person is restricted from operating a passenger vehicle requiring a Group A CDL.
+- (E) Automatic Transmission: The (E) restriction prohibits driving of commercial vehicles with a manual transmission.
+If an applicant performs the CDL skills test in a vehicle equipped with an automatic transmission, this restriction will be placed on the CDL.
+For purposes of the CDL skills test and the restriction, an automatic transmission includes any transmission not operating fully on the gear shift and clutch principle. - (K) Intrastate only: If an applicant certifies their status as either Non-Excepted Intrastate or Excepted Intrastate, a restriction must be placed on the CDL, if issued, that person is restricted from operating a CMV in interstate commerce.
+States may impose this restriction for reasons other than those specified above. - (L) No Air brake equipped CMV: If an applicant does not take or fails the air brake component of the knowledge test, or performs the skills test in a vehicle not equipped with air brakes, a restriction must be placed on the CLP or CDL, if issued, that the person is restricted from operating a CMV equipped with any type of air brakes.
+For the purposes of the skills test and the restriction, air brakes include any braking system operating fully or partially on the air brake principle. - (M) No Class A passenger vehicle: If an applicant applying for a passenger endorsement performs the skills test in a passenger vehicle requiring a Group B CDL, a restriction must be placed on the CDL, if issued, that the person is restricted from operating a passenger vehicle requiring a Group A CDL. - (N) No Class A and B passenger vehicle: If an applicant applying for a passenger endorsement performs the skills test in a passenger vehicle requiring a Group C CDL, a restriction must be placed on the CDL, if issued, that the person is restricted from operating a passenger vehicle requiring a Group A or B CDL

-Legal Age: 18

-You must be at least 18 years of age to apply for a CDL Instruction Permit, or to receive a CDL.
-Drivers 18 through 20 years of age will be issued the "K" restriction to operate a CDL vehicle within boundaries of Colorado.

-Medical Examination

-To obtain the medical examination form you should contact your employer, physician, or download the form at: http:// www.csp.state.co.us/mcsap.html and have a registered medical doctor certify the form.

-CDL Instruction Permit

-If you have an out-of-state driver license, you must be

-issued a Colorado Regular Driver License before applying for a Colorado CDL Instruction Permit.
-The CDL Instruction Permit is required before the CDL Driving Skill Tests are administered.

-To receive the CDL Instruction Permit you must:

-Have a Colorado regular driver license;

-Show acceptable legal presence documentation;

-Show acceptable identification;

-Be at least 18 years of age;

-Show proof of your Social Security Number;

-Show evidence of a current DOT medical examination certification;

-Clear Commercial Driver License Information System (CDLIS) and National Driver Register (NDR) record's checks;

-Pass the required CDL Knowledge tests; and

-Pay the Instruction Permit fee.

-The CDL Instruction Permit allows you to operate the class of vehicle shown on the permit only when you are accompanied by a person who is at least 21 years of age and holds a valid CDL of the same class of license or higher, with the required endorsements for the vehicle being operated.
-The person must be in the seat closest to the driver.

-Entry Level Driver Training (ELDT)

-The entry-level driver training Final Rule will go into compliance on February 2020.

-The standards established in this rule address the knowledge and skills necessary for the safe operation of commercial vehicles and also establish minimum qualifications for entities and individuals who provide entry-level training.

-Under the final rule, applicants seeking a CDL will be required to demonstrate proficiency in knowledge training and behind-the-wheel training on a driving range and on a public road, with training obtained from an instructional program that meets FMCSA standards (refer to Notes, page 133).

-(N) - No Class A and B passenger vehicle: If an applicant applying for a passenger endorsement performs the skills test in a passenger vehicle requiring a Group C CDL, the State must indicate on the CDL, if issued, that the person is restricted from operating a passenger vehicle requiring a Group A or B CDL operating a tractor-trailer combination connected by a fifth wheel that requires a Group A CDL.

-(O) - No tractor trailer CMV: If an applicant performs the skills test in a combination vehicle for a Group A CDL with the power unit and towed unit connected with a pintle hook or other non-fifth wheel connection, the State must indicate on the CDL, if issued, that the person is restricted from
+(O) - No tractor trailer CMV: If an applicant performs the skills test in a combination vehicle for a Group A CDL with the power unit and towed unit connected with a pintle hook or other non-fifth wheel connection, a restriction will be placed on the CDL, if issued, that the person is restricted from operating a tractor-trailer combination connected by a fifth wheel that requires a Group A CDL.